-A case study has been carried out at Nottingham Castle Museum & Art Gallery, with support and assistance from ISAAC mobile lab, to analyse and image the Flawford Virgin, a 14th C medieval Nottingham alabaster sculpture, Nottingham Salt Glaze pottery and machine and handmade lace.
-‘Micro documentary’ films are under currently development.
-The analysis techniques employed in the creation of these films include: X-Ray Fluorescence (XRF); optical coherence tomography (OCT); fibre optic reflectance spectroscopy (FORS); reflectance transformation imaging (RTI) along with film, macro photography and photogrammetry for 3D modelling.
-The resulting films will interpret the data from these non-invasive analytical techniques to illustrate the object biography.
-The 3D model will be a vehicle to present the nature of the analytical methods along with outcomes from the analysis of the data.
+The ISAAC mobile lab visited Nottingham Castle Museum & Art Gallery to analyse and image the Flawford Virgin, a 14th C medieval Nottingham alabaster sculpture.
+The analysis techniques employed in the examination of the sculpture include: X-Ray Fluorescence (XRF); optical coherence tomography (OCT); fibre optic reflectance spectroscopy (FORS); reflectance transformation imaging (RTI) along with film, macro photography and photogrammetry for 3D modelling.
+At the end of the project, a film containing the interpretation of the data from these non-invasive analytical techniques to illustrate the object biography.

 Re-colouring the Flawford Virgin:

 Reflectance spectroscopy & X-ray Fluorescence spectroscopy are used to identify the pigments and re-map the original colour of the 14th C medieval sculpture.
-This image shows areas where vermillion and the original gilding would have been (still from the film ‘Flawford Virgin’)
+This image shows areas where vermillion, indigo and the original gilding would have been (still from the film ‘Flawford Virgin’)

 Characterising the Virgin’s Alabaster:

-Optical Coherence Tomography (OCT) imaging is revealing the grains of the alabaster from which the virgin is carved.
-In this image the large dark areas are grain structures imbedded in the matrix.
-This could be informative as to the local source of the stone.
+Optical Coherence Tomography (OCT) imaging shows the grains of the alabaster from which the virgin is carved.
+The grain size and orientation could be informative as to the local source of the stone.

 RTI imaging shows damage to the lips and nostril, progressing through on to the cheek and catching upper and lower eyelid before stopping behind the eye.
 This raises the engaging research question that the damage to the side of her face could have been a blow from a bladed weapon.

-Heritage Dot (digital heritage conference): June 2019; University of Lincoln: http://heritagedot.org/
+Heritage Dot (digital heritage conference): June 2019; University of Lincoln